DIFC’s Dubai FinTech Summit expands globally with Pakistan Digital Authority

 As part of Pakistan’s broader Digital Nation agenda, FinTech is not a standalone sector, it is foundational economic infrastructure.
 By aligning sovereign digital infrastructure, responsible regulation, and cross-border capital connectivity, we are positioning Pakistan as a credible, globally integrated, and innovation-driven digital economy ready to engage regional and international partners at scale.

 The event elevates Pakistan’s standing as a crucial market within the international FinTech landscape.
-The country has emerged as one among the leading digital finance markets in the last two years, with FinTech funding increasing to USD 52.5mn in the first half of 2025 and 450 FinTech companies raising USD 391mn in venture capital by late November 2025.
+The country has emerged as one among the leading digital finance markets in the last two years, with FinTech funding increasing to US$52.5mn in the first half of 2025 and 450 FinTech companies raising US$391mn in venture capital by late November 2025.

 However, structural and infrastructure constraints and the dominance of cash limit progress in this market.
 FinTech companies therefore play a vital role in fostering trust and transitioning to digital finance and commerce by increasing access to digital finance even in rural areas, enabling financial inclusion and convenience through simplified transactions, and building awareness among consumers.

-The Dubai FinTech Summit has helped position the Emirate as a top four ranked financial centre for FinTech by the Global Financial Centres Index, setting global benchmarks for technologic adoption including AI in finance and other industries.
+The Dubai FinTech Summit has helped position the Emirate as a top four-ranked financial centre for FinTech by the Global Financial Centres Index, setting global benchmarks for technological adoption, including AI in finance and other industries.

 The international expansion of the Dubai FinTech Summit in Pakistan will serve as a platform for signing of strategic agreements, investment announcements, product launches and sector-wide collaboration.
 Showcasing start-ups, investor programmes, roundtables and curated sessions with regulators from both countries, the Pakistan FinTech Summit aims to shape the future of digital finance in the APAC region.